muchirijane/Algorithms-and-Data-structures/Big-0-notation/notes.md

 #### This is a way to formalize fuzzy counting.
 #### This means it allows us to talk formally about how the runtime of the algorithm grows as the input grow.
 #### To summarize this, it basically means that big O notation is the relaionship between the input(n) of a function and how it changes (incr) the runtime to get the results.
+#### What's the most important thing to  note
++ Is the code faster
++ Does it occupy less space memory
++ Is it more readable?

 We can say that an algorithm is O(f(n)) if the number of the simple operations the computer has to do is eventually less than the times f(n), as n increases.

 #### f(n) - linear = ( f(n) = n )